Mirabolic/mirabolic/README.md

 For a single data point, the uncertainty around its quantile can be thought of as a confidence interval.
 If we consider all the data points, then we refer to a *confidence band*.[^Credible]

-[^Credible]: Because we have access to a prior distribution on quantiles, these are arguably *credible intervals* (see https://en.wikipedia.org/wiki/Credible_interval) and *credible bands*, rather than confidence intervals and bands.
+[^Credible]: Because we have access to a prior distribution on quantiles, these are arguably *[credible intervals](https://en.wikipedia.org/wiki/Credible_interval)* and *credible bands*, rather than confidence intervals and bands.
 We do not concern ourselves with this detail.

 We provide a simple function for plotting CDFs with confidence bands; one invokes it by calling something like:
 ```